 Beyond the immediate sandstone terrace, however, is another set of Qumran caves.
 These natural caves, which penetrate the imposing and darkened limestone cliffs above Qumran, were used to hide many of the longer and more complete Dead Sea Scrolls, including the War Scroll and the Temple Scroll.
 The presence of these scrolls, which often reflect a sectarian Jewish worldview, indicates the scrolls were hidden by the local Qumran community, not by desperate Temple priests fleeing the Roman destruction of Jerusalem.

 Cave 4, a residential cave in the marl terrace, however, was found littered with thousands of jumbled scroll fragments representing more than 500 separate documents written across a span of nearly three centuries.
 According to Sidnie White Crawford, almost every composition found in the other ten caves, including the caves in the limestone cliffs, is also found in Cave 4.
 The lack of any discernable order among the texts suggests they were all hurriedly placed in the cave at the same time, possibly in an effort to hide them from the Roman legion that was advancing on Qumran in 68 C.E.

 Visit the Dead Sea Scrolls study page in Bible History Daily for more on this priceless collection of ancient manuscripts.

 In addition, Sidnie White Crawford found evidence that the same pottery jars in which the scrolls were stored are also found in fragments all over the site of Qumran.
 This evidence indicates that those who placed the scrolls in the caves and those who lived at Khirbet Qumran were one and the same.

 Want to learn more about who hid the Dead Sea Scrolls?
-Read Sidnie White Crawford’s “A View from the Caves,” Biblical Archaeology Review, September/October 2011.
+Read “A View from the Caves” by Sidnie White Crawford in the Biblical Archaeology Review, September/October 2011.